fjavierm/ceh/08-Sniffing/README.md

 In addition to the IP address, DHCP also assigns the subnet mask, a default gateway address, a domain name server (DNS) address and other pertinent configuration parameters.
 Request for Comments (RFC) 2131 and 2132 define DHCP as an Internet Engineering Task Force (IETF) - defined standard based on the BOOTP protocol.

-When working with DHCP, it’s important to understand all of the components.
+When working with DHCP, it is important to understand all of the components.
 Below is a list of them and what they do:

 * **DHCP server**: A networked device running the DCHP service that holds IP addresses and related configuration information.
 This is most typically a server or a router but could be anything that acts as a host, such as an SD-WAN appliance.